They are after the smell

 Throw the rock and cord up high – aim at a branch about 30 feet above the ground.
 If you are in a pine/spruce forest this takes some extra skill – those branches angle down and they are covered in evergreen needles.
 You need to aim at the desired branch closer to where it connects with the tree.
 If you get the aim right, the rock and cord will fly over the desired branch and the rock will weight the cord downwards.
 You can feed out cord to lower the rock down to your level, remove the rock and tie off at chest or eye level on the tree.

 WARNING: THIS MAY SOUND OBVIOUS BUT WHEN YOU THROW THE ROCK, STAND ASIDE – IF IT LOOPS UNOBSTRUCTED OVER THE BRANCH, IT MAY ROCKET DOWNWARDS AND SWING RIGHT BACK AT YOU.
-IF YOU ARE WATCHING THE THROW, STAND CLEAR OF ITS PATH.
+STAND CLEAR OF ITS PATH.

 - Tie the throwing rock on the other end of the cord and repeat the looping process on the other tree.
 Once both sides are securely looped over a branch and a weighted bag is hanging in the middle, you are set.

 Without the weight in the bag, it won’t lower when you want it to.